Netherlands finances

 The Dutch government agency DUO (Dienst Uitvoering Onderwijs) provides financial support to students.
 EU citizens can receive this support if they meet one of the main conditions – becoming a worker under EU law.
 This means you must officially work in the Netherlands for at least 32 hours per month (about 8 hours per week).

-DUO financial support consists of 4 parts (maximum amounts in 2026):
+DUO financial support for working students consists of 4 parts (maximum amounts in 2026):

-IMPORTANT (The gift rule): The basic and supplementary grants are initially paid out as a loan.
-However, if you graduate and obtain your diploma within 10 years, these grants will turn into a GIFT and you will not have to repay them!
+IMPORTANT (The gift rule): The basic and supplementary grants, as well as the transport card, are initially provided as a loan.
+However, if you graduate and obtain your diploma within 10 years, these grants and transport costs will turn into a GIFT and you will not have to repay them!
 You will only need to repay the amounts you specifically borrowed as a loan for living costs or tuition fees.

 Loan repayment: You will only need to start repaying the loan 2 years after graduation.
 The repayment period is a full 35 years (under the SF35 rule), and the monthly installment will depend on your income – if you earn minimum wage, you will not have to pay installments.